aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 Most browsers have a single process that is shared between JavaScript execution and user interface updates.
 What it means is that only one of these operations can be performed at a time, also meaning that the user interface cannot respond to input while JavaScript code is executed and vice versa.
 In brief, executing code will prevent users from interacting with your web page.

 ### 1. The Browser UI Thread

+The so-called process shared by JavaScript and user interface updates is frequently referred to as the browser UI thread (though it's not accurate for all browsers)